The article was updated on December 18, 2023.

 4. Mobile banking apps

 Today, customers turn to digital banking to get quick and hassle-free access to banking services.
-High market demand has set the stage for the emergence of digital-only banks, such as Ally Bank, and the need to maintain social distancing has made them the best option during the crisis.
+High market demand has set the stage for the emergence of digital-only banks, such as Ally Bank, and customers’ wish for convenience and greater control and transparency has made them popular.

 Traditional banks such as Wells Fargo, Bank of America, and Huntington Bank have also built namesake mobile banking apps and are competing with newcomers.